AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements.md

 You can adjust the text of labels by combining the {api:anychart.core.ui.LabelsFactory#format}format(){api} method with [tokens](../../Common_Settings/Text_Formatters#string_tokens).

-Please keep in mind that in addition to default tokens you can always add a custom field to your data and use a custom token corresponding to it.
+Please keep in mind that in addition to default tokens you can always use a custom token corresponding to a custom field in your data.

 For the **Project** chart, the following tokens are available: